 - A bachelor’s degree with an overall undergraduate GPA of at least 3.0.

-- Completion of the following undergraduate courses or their equivalencies:
+- Completion of the following undergraduate LTU CS courses or their equivalent with a B or better.

 - MCS 2514 Computer Science 2